 – Alternative medicine replaces conventional healthcare.

-If opting for homeopathy means standing up against big pharma, then it is good to know that homeopathy is a type of big pharma.
-This industry has associations like the International Council for Homeopathy, international corporations like the Schwabe Group, and lobbying groups.
+If opting for homeopathy means standing up against big pharma, then you should also know that homeopathy is a type of big pharma.
+This industry has associations like the International Council for Homeopathy, international corporations like the Schwabe Group, and its own lobbying groups.

 Do homeopathic remedies enable disadvantaged communities to access healthcare?